UBC-MDS/Financial-Calculations-Package-Group-3/README.md

 ## Python Ecosystem

 `financial_analyzer` possess its focus on answering the commonly needed metrics in finance.
 The purpose of the package is to allow easy way to access these metrics, and reuse across different files.
+The `financial_analyzer` is fairly unique in it's application as it does not make use of any other finance based packages to calculate it's metrics and results - however, the package will make use of several statistical and mathematical packages such as `NumPy`, `Pandas`, and `Matplotlib` to produce results for its custom functions.
+Our package contains a wide array of finance based functions and tools, a similar package is [`ROICalculator`](https://github.com/likeblood/ROICalculator) - at the current version our package is a lot simpler and we hope to work along side their team in the future!

 ## Contributing